 - Makes treasure valuable in ways that other expenses don’t.

-Time tracking becomes important, so we track real time fairly closely.
-The beginning of each game session the date in the game world synchronises to the date in the real world and the weather and season in the game world synchronises to the weather and season of the real world.
+At the beginning of each game session the date in the game world synchronises to the date in the real world, and the weather and season in the game world synchronises to the weather and season of the real world.

-As a DM you have a choice of realm types, either a 100 x 100 mile region with a player character home base somewhere in the middle, or a 10 x 10 mile region inside another DMs larger region.
-The latter requires some consultation with a willing DM with a larger region.
+As a DM you create a 100 x 100 mile region with a player character home base somewhere in the middle.

 The hex map here is 10 hexes across, and has 100 hexes numbered 00 to 99, so each hex has a unique Id and a hex can be chosen with a percentile roll.
 There is a larger hex drawn over the top which allows the hexes to represent the content of higher scale hexes.
 So you could use the same grid to represent 1 mile per hex inside a single hex of your larger scale map.